trychlos/pwix-roles/README.md

 ### Methods

-`pwixRoles.current()`
+- `pwixRoles.current()`

 A reactive data source which returns on the client the roles of the currently logged-in user as an object:

 ```
     - id        {String}    the current user identifier
     - all       {Array}     all the roles, either directly or indirectly set
     - direct    {Array}     only the directly attributed top roles in the hierarchy (after havng removed indirect ones)
 ```

+- `pwixRoles.ready()`

+A client-only reactive data source which becomes `true` when the package is ready to be used.

 ## NPM peer dependencies